nxp-imx/nxp-afe/README.md

 ![loopback](doc/pic/loopback.png)

+We need to define our own ALSA configuration to support the abovementioned approach.
+This can be found under misc/ in "asound.conf" file.
+Specific configurations can be stored either under /etc/asound.conf or under $HOME/.asoundrc.

 # Project status
 The src/main.cpp represents an example how to use the audio stream class in conjunction with the signal processor classes to load an implementation and filter the signals.